xp44mm/Notebook/F#/Programming with Objects.md

 #### Tip

-IDEs can help you determine when a type has implemented IDisposable. when you rest your mouse pointer over a value, you usually see this noted on the information displayed for a value.
+IDEs can help you determine when a type has implemented `IDisposable`. when you rest your mouse pointer over a value, you usually see this noted on the information displayed for a value.

 ---

 ---